Pseudolarix

-Growth
+Description

-It is a deciduous coniferous tree reaching 30–40 m tall, with a broad conic crown.
+Pseudolarix is a deciduous coniferous tree reaching 30–40 m tall, with a broad conic crown.
 The shoots are dimorphic, with long shoots and short shoots similar to a larch, though the short shoots are not so markedly short, lengthening about 5 mm annually.
 The leaves are bright green, 3–6 cm long and 2–3 mm broad, with two glaucous stomatal bands on the underside; they turn a brilliant golden yellow before falling in the autumn, hence the common name.
 The leaves are arranged spirally, widely spaced on long shoots, and in a dense whorl on the short shoots.

 The cones are distinctive, superficially resembling a small globe artichoke, 4–7 cm long and 4–6 cm broad, with pointed triangular scales; they mature about 7 months after pollination, when (like fir and cedar cones) they disintegrate to release the winged seeds.
 The male cones, as in Keteleeria, are produced in umbels of several together in one bud.